cristobalgrau/aws-serverless-rds-management-lab/README.md

 ### 2. Amazon RDS

-To create the RDS, AWS requests the creation of a DB subnet group, and to create this last one it is needed at least 2 AZ.
+When setting up Amazon RDS, AWS mandates the creation of a DB subnet group.
+To accomplish this, a minimum of 2 Availability Zones (AZ) is required.

-In the Amazon RDS console look for `Subnet groups`.
-You need to assign the name, a brief description, assign the VPN, the AZ, and the subnets.
+Here's a step-by-step guide within the Amazon RDS console:

+- Navigate to "Subnet groups" in the Amazon RDS console.
+- Assign a distinctive name and provide a brief description for the DB subnet group.
+- Specify the Virtual Private Cloud (VPC).
+- Choose at least 2 Availability Zones (AZ) for optimal redundancy.
+- Allocate the appropriate subnets to the DB subnet group.

+By following these steps, you ensure the proper configuration of the DB subnet group, laying a solid foundation for the deployment of Amazon RDS within our serverless data analysis platform.

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/bfe54f1b-b89b-4fc7-bd0a-19c420a88543)

 #### 2.1 RDS in Private Subnet

-During the creation of your RDS, for this lab we selected the following options:
+During the RDS creation process, we have opted for specific configurations tailored to the needs of this lab:

 - **Creation method:** Standard create
 - **Engine type:** MySQL